-As of yesterday, it seems that Blizzard rekt players related to Brother Chris once again, and just as casually, they did so weeks before the ending of Season 5.
+As of yesterday, it seems that Blizzard targeted players related to Brother Chris once again, and just as casually, they did so weeks before the ending of Season 5.
 This was also confirmed by a blue post earlier.
+If you’ve been affected by this, here’s how to submit a Diablo unban appeal.

 I think ban waves just before the season ending are pretty refreshing for players who don’t cheat, since from reading various posts on reddit, twitch and forums, a lot of players are getting frustrated seeing streamers having thousands of keys and endless bounty materials overnight.